PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.4.md

 This defines the interval in which liquidity can be added or removed within the pool.

-Price Curve in Uniswap V3
+Price Curve in Dragonswap V2